vishalbelsare/easyspc/README.md

 ## Usage

-### Simple example of sparse principal components computation and sparse low rank-approximation on synthetic data
+### Simple example of sparse principal components computation and sparse low-rank approximation on synthetic data
 U is the learnt left singular vectors matrix

 V is the learnt right singular vectors matrix (the sparse approximation of the covariance matrix eigenvectors)